anyaanyab/habit-tracking-app/README.md

     The habit was added to the list.

 To track a habit, enter "2".
-By entering the habit name, the habit will be tracked with today's date and time:
+By entering the habit name, the habit will be tracked with the current date and time:

     Enter choice: 2